-But the Marine Corps approach to the aircraft is built on recognition that it is a C2 and Information Warfare aircraft, which will be a central piece to the ACE or Aviation Combat Element of the MAGTF.
+But the Marine Corps approach to the aircraft is built on recognition that in addition to its role as a strike aircraft, it has C2 and Information Warfare capabilities, which will make it a central piece to the ACE or Aviation Combat Element of the MAGTF.

 To shape the approach, to determine the evolution of the aircraft is firmly rooted in a triangular approach taking shape at Yuma.

 Two squadrons will be established and are the operators.
 MAWTS-1 will develop tactics and training for the F-35 B in conjunction with the other aviation elements for the ACE.
 And VMX-22 will focus on the technologies and systems of the platforms making up the evolving ACE for the MAGTF.